melottiv/smart-robotics/README.md

 ├── gazebo_ros_link_attacher
 ├── robot
 ```
-- `ninja_manager:` the task of this package is to launch the world and spawn the different screws and nuts
+- `ninja_manager:` the task of this package is to launch the world and spawn all the ingredients
-- `vision:` the task of this package is to recognize the object type (nuts and screws) and localize it
+- `vision:` the task of this package is to recognize the ingredients based on its shape and color and localize it
-- `motion_planning:` the task is to move the robot and pick and place the factory element
+- `motion_planning:` the task is to move the robot and pick and place the ingredient element, after interaction with the user
 - `gazebo_ros_link_attacher:` A gazebo plugin definable from URDF to inform a client of a collision with an object
 - `robot:` the task is to define the robot model with appropriate PID settings